Leidos offers two types of dental plan options. Depending on where a participant lives, he or she may be able to choose between:

 Leidos offers participants a choice when it comes to choosing the type of dental plan that works best for the participant and his or her family.

-With a Leidos Dental PPO (Plus Premier) Plan, a participant can use any dentist he or she wants.
-However, when a participant uses dentists who participates in the Delta Dental PPO Plus Premier network, he or she will receive a higher level of benefits and pay lower out-of-pocket costs.
-This is because network providers have agreed to charge lower, negotiated fees for services.
-When a participant uses dentists outside the network, he or she will receive a lower level of benefits and pay higher total out-of-pocket costs.
+With a Leidos Dental PPO (Plus Premier) Plan, a participant can use any dentist.
+However, when a participant uses dentists in the Delta Dental PPO Plus Premier network, the participant will receive a higher level of benefits and pay lower out-of-pocket costs.
+This is because Delta Dental PPO Plus Premier network providers have agreed to charge lower, negotiated fees for services.
+When a participant uses dentists outside the network, the participant will receive a lower level of benefits and pay higher total out-of-pocket costs.